Taiwania: Morphology

 It is one of the largest tree species in Asia, reported to heights of up to 90 m tall and with a trunk up to 4 m diameter above buttressed base.
 The leaves are needle-like or awl-like and 8–15 mm long on young trees up to about 100 years old, then gradually becoming more scale-like, 3–7 mm long, on mature trees.
 The cones are small, 15–25 mm long, with about 15–30 thin, fragile scales, each scale with two seeds.

 History

-The genus is named after the island of Taiwan, from where it first became known to the botanical community in 1910.
+The genus is named after the country of Taiwan, from where it first became known to the botanical community in 1910.

 The wood is soft, but durable and attractively spicy scented, and was in very high demand in the past, particularly for temple building and coffins.
-The rarity of the tree and its slow growth in plantations means legal supplies are now very scarce; the species has legal protection in China and Taiwan.Taiwania is also a journal that is published by National Taiwan University.
+The rarity of the tree and its slow growth in plantations means legal supplies are now very scarce; the species has legal protection in China and Taiwan.Taiwania is also a journal that is published by National Taiwan University in Taiwan.